The College will celebrate its 102nd Convocation on Monday, August 29, 2016 at 4:30 p.m on Tempel Green.

 Convocation reinforces new students' commitment to the Honor Code and provides an opportunity for other members of the College community to renew their pledge to live according to the principles embodied by the Code.
 All students are asked to repeat this pledge, which governs all behavior and interactions at the College.

-The ceremony also included the formal presentation of the entering class's banner.
+The ceremony also includes the formal presentation of the entering class's banner.
 Each year, the Alumni Association bestows on the incoming class a banner bearing the students' expected graduation year.
 Each class banner is created in one of four color schemes: green and gray, blue and buff, purple and gold, and red and white.
 The colors follow in sequence so all four are always represented in the current student body.
 The banners are displayed at formal occasions during the students' four years and then later at reunion celebrations.
 The presentation of the banner symbolizes the shared community of alumni present and future.